syed-masoom/Complete-Data-Analysis-Project/README.md

 - The biggest concern is that high order failed rate almost 50%.
 This is potentially the largest operational opportunity in the business.

-- Key Takeaways : The business should investigate the main reasons behind refunds—product issues, delivery problems, customer expectations, payment issues, or product quality.
+- Conclusion: The business should investigate the main reasons behind refunds—product issues, delivery problems, customer expectations, payment issues, or product quality.

 ## order-status visualization shows approximately: